Last Updated on 07/10/2025

 The Core Web Vitals constitute a subset of a broader initiative by Google, offering unified guidance on quality signals crucial for delivering an excellent user experience on the web.

-Confirmed as a ranking factor in the Page Experience Update, the current set for 2021 revolves around three metrics: LCP, FID, and CLS, focusing on loading, interactivity, and visual stability.
+Confirmed as a ranking factor in the Page Experience Update, the current set for 2021 centers on three key metrics: LCP, FID, and CLS, which focus on loading, interactivity, and visual stability.

-Google identifies certain metrics as fundamental to a high-quality website, contributing to a positive user experience:
+Google identifies specific metrics as fundamental to a high-quality website, contributing to a positive user experience:

-A. Largest Contentful Paint (LCP – Loading): Indicates the moment users can comprehend the largest rendered content on a webpage, such as readable text or an image.
+A. Largest Contentful Paint (LCP – Loading): This indicates when users can comprehend the largest rendered content on a webpage, such as readable text or an image.
 Google recommends achieving this within 2.5 seconds of the initial load.

-B. First Input Delay (FID – Interactivity): Measures a user’s initial impression of a site’s interactivity and responsiveness, from the first interaction to the browser’s response.
+B. First Input Delay (FID – Interactivity): This measure measures a user’s initial impression of a site’s interactivity and responsiveness, from the first interaction to the browser’s response.
 Google suggests keeping FID under 100 milliseconds from the initial load.

 C. Cumulative Layout Shift (CLS – Visual Stability): Reflects a bad user experience if a webpage shifts positions after initial rendering.
 Google advises maintaining a CLS score of less than 0.1.